Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 Product warranty is important when making a big purchase, so we searched for walk-in tubs that included consumer-friendly warranties that covered major components, such as the tub’s door and shell.

-We also focused on finding high-quality walk-in tubs that were either made in America or designed in the United States to ensure the tubs meet or exceed all relevant safety standards.
+We focused on finding high-quality walk-in tubs that were either made in America or designed in the United States to ensure the tubs meet or exceed all relevant safety standards.

 Design